Comali Worldwide Box Office Collections (Week 1): Jayam Ravi’s Film Hits The Jackpot

 The Finer Deets

 Comali faced virtually no competition at the Tamil Nadu box office and this helped it emerge as the top choice of the family audience.
-Nerkonda Paarvai, which arrived in theatres a week before the Jayam Ravi movie, did not pose much to a threat due to its serious content.
+Nerkonda Paarvai, which arrived in theatres a week before the Jayam Ravi movie, did not pose much of a threat due to its serious content.
 Comali did, however, face some competition in Karnataka from the Kannada biggie Kurukshetra.

-Comali Week 1 Worldwide Box Office Collections: Jayam Ravi’s Film Hits The Jackpot

 Comali is likely to remain the top choice of the target audience this week as well as there are no big releases lined up for release.
 It should, however, slow down once Saaho hits screens on August 30, 2019.